I’D LOVE TO SEND YOU A CROCHET & KNIT JOURNAL!

 If you feel the same way, you are really going to love this crochet stitch pattern!

 And NOW this Tulip Stitch in Twilight Crochet Baby Blanket made with Red Heart Ombre Yarn in violet color.
 2 Skeins to the perfect tulip stitch crochet pattern!
+(This makes it incredibly affordable in addition to being absolutely stunning!)

 You might remember that several months ago my teen nieces and I cooked up a brilliant idea.
 I would design a pattern and supply them with yarn and they would crochet baby blankets to donate.
-They get service hours–and more importantly (in their words) FREE YARN.
+They get service hours–and more importantly (in their words: FREE YARN.)
 And I get an extra set of hands or two for more projects on the blog!
 Win Win for all!

 This sweet Crochet Tulip Stitch in Twilight Baby Afghan was crocheted by my niece, Hannah.
 Perfection in an explosion of purple!
 A huge ‘thanks’ to both my nieces (her sister Arabella crochet the Beneficent Bella Baby Blanket).
 I’m blessed to have such sweeties in my life and that they are willing to share their beautiful talent!